Any red, yellow or white sore inside your mouth that causing pain?

 Cold sores are generally clear in the starting and then turn cloudy.
 Canker sores are grey or white, surrounded by a red, inflamed area.

-People assigned female at birth, adolescents, children and those with a family history of mouth ulcers are at a higher risk of developing these during their lifetime.
+People assigned females at birth, adolescents, children, and those with a family history of mouth ulcers are at a higher risk of developing these during their lifetime.
 As per statistics, 40 percent of people who keep getting a canker sore have a family history.

 Other times, they are caused due to viral infections like mouth disease, chicken pox, and cold sore virus.
 Apart from that, stress is another major cause of a canker sore.